-“Step Up” Actress Drew Sidora Fired After Getting Hurt During “Set If Off” Performance; Plans To Sue (Exclusive)
+Actress Drew Sidora Fired After Getting Hurt During “Set If Off” Performance; Plans To Sue (Exclusive)

 Actress Drew Sidora Fired After Getting Hurt During “Set If Off” Play

-“Step Up” Actress Drew Sidora Fired After Getting Hurt During “Set If Off” Performance; Plans To Sue (Exclusive)
+Actress Drew Sidora Fired After Getting Hurt During “Set If Off” Performance; Plans To Sue (Exclusive)

 Talk about being kicked while you’re down.